CESNET/eInfra-docs/topics/compute/kubernetes/docs/get-started/hello-world/index.md

-# Hello world tutorial
+# Hello World Tutorial

 Here we provide a short tutorial on how to deploy a custom webserver in Kubernetes with `kubectl`.
 We shall use already existing example from [hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) but with a bit more explanation.
 This tutorial by far doesn't include everything that can be configured and done but rather provides first experience with Kubernetes.

 We are going to deploy a simple web that runs from Docker image and displays "Hello world" together with `Pod` name and `node OS` information.

-*IMPORTANT*
+!!! important
     Unless agreed beforehand, for personal projects and experiments you can use `kuba-cluster`.
 Here, you have to work in your namespace  and its name is derived from your last name with added `-ns`.
 However, names are not unique and therefore we recommend to check yours   on `Rancher` in the drop-down menu in the upper left corner `kuba-cluster` and `Project/Namespaces`.

 ![kube ns](ns.jpg)

-## Create files
+## Create Files

 We have to create at least 3 Kubernetes resources to deploy the app -- `Deployment`, `Service`, `Ingress`.

 ### 1. Deployment

 Create new directory, e.g. `hellok` and inside, create new file `deployment.yaml `with content:

 ```yaml
 apiVersion: apps/v1
 kind: Deployment